dnaicker/SSI/README.md

 # Requirements
 1. Installation
 of Nodejs version 12: https://github.com/nvm-sh/nvm
-2. Create .env file in root folder of project directory
-3. Generate an access token from by creating user account on Trinsic Studio https://studio.trinsic.id/SignUp and creating a new Provider Organisation https://docs.trinsic.id/docs
+2. Generate an access token from by creating user account on Trinsic Studio https://studio.trinsic.id/SignUp and creating a new Provider Organisation https://docs.trinsic.id/docs
 <img width="1889" alt="image" src="https://user-images.githubusercontent.com/7840952/158523701-723ea1fc-5db5-4680-8a66-f0031201c73d.png">
-4. Rename file .env-template to .env and insert value for ACCESSTOK
+3. Rename file .env-template to .env and insert API Token value for ACCESSTOK (Optional - but maybe neccessary if credential id or policy id not found under Provider API key domain)
+4. Create a credential and verification policy and place those ids in the .env file under CRED_DEF_ID and POLICY_ID

 # Setup